GoogleChrome/web.dev/src/site/content/en/blog/link-prefetch/index.md

 eBay implemented prefetching for the first five results on a search page to speed up future pages loads and saw a positive impact on conversion rates.
 {% endAside %}

-Prefetching entire pages—while costly in terms of bandwidth—can greatly improve most performance metrics.
+While prefetching resources does use additional bandwidth, it can greatly improve most performance metrics.
 [Time to First Byte (TTFB)](/ttfb/) will often be much lower, as the document request results in a cache hit.
 Because TTFB will be much lower, any other subsequent time-based metrics will often be much faster, including [Largest Contentful Paint (LCP)](/lcp/) and [First Contentful Paint (FCP)](/fcp/).

 ### Prefetching static assets